 Dr. Mark Vagle, a former teacher (elementary and middle school) and middle school administrator, is associate professor of education at University of Minnesota.
 Dr. Vagle is principal author and editor of Not a Stage!
 A Critical Re-Conception of Young Adolescent Education.
 This book and his numerous articles focus on the powerful ways moment-to-moment classroom interactions influence student learning.
 His most current research examines the profound influence social class has on the ways in which teachers and students perceive (and engage with) one another and how particular social class-sensitive pedagogies can be enacted in classrooms.

-Dr. Bogum Yoon is an associate professor of literacy education in the Graduate School of Education at the State University of New York at Binghamton (SUNY- Binghamton).
-She currently coordinates the graduate literacy program at the university.
-Dr. Yoon’s major research interests include teacher education, critical literacy, English language learners, and multicultural education.
-She has published in journals including the American Educational Research Journal, the Journal of Adolescent and Adult Literacy, and The Reading Teacher.
-She has also co-edited Teachers’ Roles in Second Language Learning: Classroom Applications of Sociocultural Theory.
+Dr. Bogum Yoon is an associate professor of literacy education in the Department of Teaching, Learning, and Educational Leadership at the State University of New York at Binghamton (SUNY- Binghamton).
+Her research interests include teacher education, critical global literacies, English language learners, and critical multicultural education.
+She has published in journals including the American Educational Research Journal, the Journal of Adolescent and Adult Literacy, Middle Grades Research Journal, and The Reading Teacher.
+Dr. Yoon’s recent book, Critical Literacies: Global and Multicultural Perspectives, provides the theoretical and instructional framework of critical global literacies for teachers and teacher educators.